The submissions for Issue Two, Visions of Humanity are now closed.

 We welcome a range of science fiction and speculative short stories, from micro fictions to 3000-word pieces.
-We try to be flexible and take into account the editing process, but we won't consider pieces which are much longer.
+We try to be flexible and take into account the editing process, but we won't consider anything above 5000 words.

 We accept multiple submissions of micro and flash fictions totalling less than 3000 words.
 For longer texts, please only send the one that’s most relevant to the theme.

 We understand that authors sometimes send the same story to multiple outlets simultaneously but insist that you send withdrawal requests to the concerned parties if your piece is accepted.

 We’re generally not open to reprints and will not accept anything that is still available online or in print, regardless of time of publication.
-If you feel your piece is particularly relevant and is not available anymore, please get in touch.
+If you feel your piece is particularly relevant and is not available anymore, we’ll be happy to take a look.

-For the non-fiction part of the magazine, we tend to only work through commissions but we'll consider submissions (or pitches) if you have written or can write something that fits the theme.
+For the non-fiction part of the magazine, we tend to only work through commissions but we'll consider submissions (or pitches via email) if you have written or can write something that fits the theme.

-You will need to create an account and use our submission form (currently offline) to send your story together with a short description of how it fits the theme.
-We use this blurb in our internal systems but rest assured a submission is never evaluated based on it.
+You will need to use our submission form to send your story, together with a short description of how it fits the theme.
+We use this blurb in our internal systems to prioritise reading but rest assured a submission is never evaluated solely based on it.

-We read the stories in the order they come in.
-We try to read as much as possible of each submissions and give relevant feedback but we unfortunately can’t always reply to everyone.
+We read submissions weekly and try to give relevant feedback when possible and as soon as possible.
+Depending on the flow of submissions we may take longer.
 You can track your submission status using the link that will be sent to you after you submit.
 If you haven’t heard from us after 3 months, you can email to enquire about the status of your submission.

 Although we are a small and independent outfit, we strive to pay every contributor fairly.
 We commit to a standard pro market rate of 4 to 5p (~6¢) per word.
 The final fee will be decided together with the author.